dmitriz/cpsfy/README.md

 Conversely, any CPS function, being just a function accepting callbacks as its arguments, can be dropped into the Promise constructor
-(from any Promise implementation) to return the Promise holding the first argument from the first output in the first callback, or that from the second callback, treated as error.
+(from any Promise implementation) to return the Promise holding the first argument from the first output as its resolved value, while that from the second callback as error.

 ## Node API